MONTHLY

 Should I do CSM or SAFe Agilist?

 As is quite clear from the comparison above that there are different cost implications, earning potential, eligibility criteria, and learning potential in SAFe Agilist vs. CSM.
-Here are the tips to choose the right certification:
+Here are the tips for choosing the right certification:

 a.
 Which agile process is the Enterprise using?